 Basically, if you want your prince to “pop the question,” you must pop these questions up front!

-2. Ask your Prince Crush if he has happily married friends or unhappily married friends.
-Again, this conversation will get him to reveal his views and readiness when it comes to marriage.
+Again, this conversation will get him to reveal his views and readiness when it comes to marriage and longterm commitment.

-5. Ask you Prince Crush if he feels partners should be honest about everything, and if not, what shouldn’t they be honest about?
-Remember: It’s relaxing to love someone you trust.
+If he says no, then ask him what shouldn’t they be honest about?
+Remember: It’s relaxing to love someone who you trust and feel safe with.
 Someone you know will not hide parts of his life and will happily offer up the truth, without you feeling as if you are yanking it out of him.

 I’d love to hear your insights on the comment section below!
 What’s something which comes to your mind and heart when you read my essay?
 Be specific!
 Share your personal story or a personal happiness tool!